covid19-eu-zh/covid19-eu-data/README.md

 ## Changelog

+On 2022-02-29, IE stopped updating the detailed covid infection data.

+On 2021-11-01, we stopped collecting PL data as there are some [data quality issues](https://github.com/covid19-eu-zh/covid19-eu-data/issues/64).
+But we update the [original data here](https://github.com/covid19-eu-zh/covid19-eu-data/tree/master/cache/daily/pl).

 **Breaking Change**:

 On 2021-01-03, we dropped the whole commit history and removed the cache files.
 This is done because the repo is growing into a behemoth.